Mario Mitaj: Youth

-Mitaj made his youth international debut for the Albania under-17s in October 2018, featuring in the whole 2019 UEFA European Under-17 Championship qualification at the age of 15.
-He started in all matches and scored a decisive goal in the victory over Azerbaijan, which provided Albania’s only points in the campaign.
-In 2019, he was appointed captain of the Albania U-17 side, leading the team in a series of ten friendly matches in which he scored three goals, before participating in the 2020 UEFA Euro U-17 qualifiers.
+Mitaj made his youth international debut for the Albania under-17s in October 2018 during the 2019 UEFA European Under-17 Championship qualification at the age of 15, starting all three matches and scoring the winning goal in a victory over Azerbaijan, securing Albania's only points of the campaign.
+In early 2019, he represented the Albania under-16s in friendly competitions, including the Aegean Cup and the UEFA Under-16 Development Tournament, where he made six appearances and scored twice as Albania recorded one victory during those tournaments.
+Later that year, Mitaj captained the Albania under-17 team during the 2020 UEFA European Under-17 Championship qualification, starting all matches as Albania failed to score and recording one goalless draw during the campaign.

-In 2020 he made his debut for the Albania under-21s at the age of 17, appearing in the closing stages of the 2021 UEFA European Under-21 Championship qualification and becoming an undisputed starter also participating in the following campaign of 2023 UEFA European Under-21 Championship qualification, completing 11 matches throughout the whole process.
-During the 2022–23 period, he also featured in seven friendly matches for the youth setup, including two appearances for a temporary Albania under-20 side, before moving subsequently to senior side.
+In 2020, Mitaj made his debut for the Albania under-21 team at the age of 17, featuring during the closing stages of the 2021 UEFA European Under-21 Championship qualification and later becoming a regular member of the squad in the 2023 UEFA European Under-21 Championship qualification, making 11 competitive appearances across the two qualification campaigns.
+During the 2022–23 period, he also played in six friendly matches, including for the under-21 side, and two appearances for a temporary under-20 side.